 Address: 2865 S Washington Blvd, Ogden, UT 84401

-Your coffee, tea, or smoothie is crafted from the finest ingredients, including all-natural products used to make items as they are ordered.
+Your coffee, tea, or smoothie is crafted from the finest ingredients, including all-natural products used to make items as ordered.
 Nothing is prepared ahead of time, ensuring your order is fresh.
 Not sure what to order?
-Ask the barista for a suggestion and you will be surprised as to how knowledgeable they are and chances are you may discover a new favorite beverage.
+Ask the barista for a suggestion, and you will be surprised as to how knowledgeable they are; chances are you may discover a new favorite beverage.

 3. Peery’s Egyptian Theater